braedynl/CSE231-020-SS20/README.md

-# Braedyn Lettinga's CSE231 Section of Wonder & Amazement
+# CSE231 Section 020
-This repository is for CSE231 - Introduction to Programming I, Section XXX for SS20 at Michigan State University.
-It includes all presentations and demonstration code used during my specific in-class lab.
+This repository is for CSE231 - Introduction to Programming I, Section 020 for SS20 at Michigan State University.
+It includes all presentations and demonstration code used during my in-class lab.

 My lab slides and demonstration code lightly build upon Dr. Enbody's already laid-out TA slides.
 No content is omitted, content is only added.
 The content I add are things I believe you guys should be aware of going into later topics, exams and homework, in hopes that you guys can come out of the course with a 4.0 and a great coding experience.

 This repository also acts as a hub for everything you need in this class.
 There is an overwhelming amount of websites you need to go to for this course, and so hopefully this readme lays out everything you'll need for convenience sake.

-After a lab is done, I will upload an example solution to it in the corresponding lab folder here in this repository.
+After a lab is done, I will *try* to upload an example solution to it in the corresponding lab folder here in this repository.
+(I'm not sure if I'm allowed to quite yet, I'll update you guys on this)

+I think it goes without saying that using this page **is an option**.
+You can work from the main CSE website if you'd prefer.
+All my lab slides will be posted here, but I will also email them to you guys on a weekly basis.
+Announcements and notes I have for each week will also be in the weekly email.

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Syllabus](https://web.cse.msu.edu/~cse231/Online/General/syllabus.html)